Managing pain during labor

 But, they make you and your baby drowsy.
 Some women complain of feeling like they lose control.

-Local anesthesia (pudendal block) is a numbing medicine that your doctor injects into the vagina and rectal areas when you are close to delivery.
-It lessens the pain as the baby passes through the numbed the area.
-You will also have this kind of block if you have an episiotomy.
+Local anesthesia (pudendal block) is a numbing medicine that your health care provider injects into your vagina and rectal areas when you are close to delivery.
+It lessens the pain as the baby passes through the numbed area.

 Plan and Be Prepared